 Why Music Lessons Make a Better Gift for the Holidays

 The streets of Toronto are filled with holiday music, school is almost out for winter break, and shoppers are scurrying all over this great city eager to get the perfect treasures.
-Watching the snow fall from the window of our music school, it is clear that we are in full holiday swing.
+Watching the snow fall from the window of our music school in Toronto, it is clear that we are in full holiday swing.
 It’s not just Christmas, Toronto is a diverse city with holiday traditions from November through January that celebrate different cultures from around the world with unique foods, customs and music.
 School kids are ready to spend their days playing in the snow, eagerly looking forward to what awaits.
 It is easy to get swept up in the shopping, the sales, and commercials that are unavoidable this time of year.
 After all, that’s what kids want, isn’t it?
 So, why not give them that?
 Toronto is a city filled with diversity.
 People from all over the world call our city home.
 Should we not be the most globally conscious city on the continent?

 The Problem with Toys

 Right now in China pollution levels are literally off the charts so immeasurably that the toxic smog is visible from space.
 It is driven by the production of endless streams of plastic trees, plexiglass baubles and cheaply made toys that will be discarded within months in favor of the new cheap toys that take their place.

 Meanwhile, international labor received an unprecedented amount of attention this year following the tragic collapse in Bangladesh that killed 1,129 workers and injured over 2,000.
 In spite of the increased scrutiny, many retailers have refused to support safety improvements because of what it will do to their bottom line, though the cost is a tiny fraction of their existing profits.
 As the consumers, we hold the cards and there are other gifts that don’t have these terrible consequences.